dougeby/IntuneDocs/InTuneDocs/DeployUse/help-protect-windows-pcs-using-windows-firewall-policies-in-microsoft-intune.md

 # required metadata

 title: Firewall policies for Windows PCs | Microsoft Intune
-description: Intune can help you to secure PCs you manage with the Intune client in a number of ways, including configuring Windows Firewall settings.
+description: Intune can help you to secure PCs you manage with the Intune client in a number of ways, including helping you to configure Windows Firewall settings.
 keywords:
 author: robstackmsft
 manager: angrobe